exa-labs/exa-py/README.md

 ### `Metaphor.find_similar()`

+This function searches for related links on the Metaphor API.

 #### Args:
 - url (str): The base url to find similar links with.
 - **options**: Additional search options.
 Valid options are: